kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/docs_style_guide.md

 ### Custom Markdown anchors and content cross-referencing

 Markdown generates anchors for all headers (anything on a single line starting with between one and six `#` symbols), based on the content of the header.
-For example, the anchor generated for this section is `custom-markdown-anchors`.
+For example, the anchor generated for this section is `custom-markdown-anchors-and-content-cross---referencing`.
 However, due to the way that our translations work, anytime a section header is referenced, it must have a custom anchor.

 MkDocs supports rendering a reference link syntax that allows you to link to various other elements in the documentation using a modified Markdown link.
 This includes linking to, among other things, custom Markdown headers and text anchors.